 - The controller is reported to have variable resistance triggers for a more immersive gameplay experience.

-What have Sony PlayStation confirmed about the PS5?
+What has Sony PlayStation confirmed about the PS5?

 While still remaining tight-lipped about much of the details, the gaming giant has been gradually releasing snippets about what is to come.